 If you want a case that lets your XR's color shine through, Apple also offers the iPhone XR Clear Case.
 The transparent case is the first of its kind for Apple.
 The manufacturer states that its $39 case is a blend of optically clear polycarbonate and flexible TPU materials.
 The case features a scratch resistant exterior and interior and it can remain on while you wirelessly charge your iPhone XR via your Qi-certified charger.

-OtterBox has several case options for the iPhone XR, but the OtterBox Pursuit might be one of the best.
+OtterBox has several case options for the iPhone XR, but the OtterBox Pursuit is be one of the best.
 It comes in a variety of finishes, including black and gray and black and white, and also features an "audio-transparent mesh" that ensures your iPhone stays safe without sacrificing sound quality.
 Although the Pursuit looks a little bulky at first blush, it's slim enough to not take up too much room in your pocket.
 And although it fits atop the iPhone XR's buttons, Otterbox's case shouldn't cause any performance problems when adjusting the volume or turning on the handset.

 Silk offers one of the more affordable iPhone XR cases on the market with the company's Kung Fu Grip.
 The case, which costs just $12, is designed to be thin and hugs the iPhone XR without adding too much bulk.
 It features air-pocket corners to absorb shocks during a fall, and its textured sides make it less likely to slip out of your hands when you're using it.
 Best of all, Silk's case is lightweight enough to still feel comfortable in your hand or pocket when traveling.